 Criterion (new) Guidance 6.1 The non-discriminatory requirements are applied to all workers, regardless of contractual status.
 Examples of compliance can be appropriate documentation (e.g. job advertisements, job descriptions, appraisals, etc.), and/or information obtained via interviews with relevant stakeholders such as affected groups which may include women, local communities, foreign workers and migrant workers, etc. Notwithstanding national legislation and regulation, medical conditions should not be used in a discriminatory way.
 The grievance procedures detailed in Criterion 4.2 apply.
 Positive discrimination to provide employment and benefits to specific communities is acceptable as part of negotiated agreements.
 Examples of evidence for Indicator 6.1.2 could include contract between employer and agency; contract between worker and agency; clear company policy and recruitment procedures.
 Evidence is available that all statutory payments have been made by the employer.
 Provision under indicator 6.1.2 is not retrospective and is effective as per MYNI 2019's endorsement date.
-Provision under indicator 6.1.2 is not retrospective and is enective as per writer 2019's endorsement date.
 Note: Reference to be made to the Malaysian government's recruitment policy for foreign workers (Pekerja Asing).
 Foreign and migrant workers should not pay anything that a local worker is not required to pay, unless mandated by law.
 For indicator 6.1.4: Requirement for pregnancy testing is covered under Foreign Workers' Medical Examination (FOMEMA).
 In determining alternative equivalent employment for pregnant women, the company should take consideration of recommendation from safety and health risk assessment from medical practitioner and competent safety & health personnel.